Freedomland U.S.A.: 1960 season

 Due to Freedomland's high construction costs, it was $7 million in debt on its opening day, leading commenters to describe it as a "gamble".
 Schumacher hoped that Freedomland would be as large a New York City icon as Central Park or the Statue of Liberty.
 Although optimistic projections called for up to 5 million visitors a year, Freedomland would have needed to see two million visitors in its first season in order to break even.
 Toward the end of the season, first-year visitation projections were decreased from 4.8 million to 1.7 million; the park ultimately saw 1.5 million visitors, a statistic that was never surpassed in subsequent seasons.
-For the 1960 operating season, Freedomland was open seven days a week until September 18, when its operating hours were cut to weekends only for the rest of the season.
+For the 1960 operating season, Freedomland was open seven days a week until September 18, after which its operating hours were cut to weekends only.
 Freedomland's managers had planned to operate the park from May 15 to October 15 of each year.
 The last operating day of the 1960 season was at the end of October.

-On August 28, 1960, three armed men stole the day's receipts of over $28,000; most of the money was recovered when the thieves, identified as employees, were arrested two weeks later.
-At the end of that September, local news media reported that Freedomland had failed to pay the city a 5% amusement tax totaling $148,200.
-The tax was paid by the following week.
-The 1960 season was also marked by several incidents involving patron injuries.
-On June 25, 1960, days after the grand opening, a horse-drawn stagecoach overturned in the Great Plains section of the park and injured 10 people.
-Another incident occurred on October 24, 1960, when a children's train ride overturned and injured two boys.
-Meanwhile, Turner Construction and Aberthaw Construction filed a $3.648 million mechanic's lien on the park in November 1960.
+On August 28, 1960, three armed men stole the day's receipts of over $28,000; the thieves, identified as employees, were arrested two weeks later.
+Freedomland had failed to pay the city a 5% amusement tax totaling $148,200, which was paid that October.
+The 1960 season was also marked by several incidents involving patron injuries, including a stagecoach overturning that injured 10 people in June and a train ride that injured two boys when it overturned in October.
+Meanwhile, Turner Construction and Aberthaw Construction placed a $3.648 million mechanic's lien on the park in November 1960.
 The various lawsuits and liens left the park in debt.
-During the 1960 season, Webb and Knapp bought a 40% share in the project, only for the stock to drop by almost two-thirds, from $17.50 to $6.25 a share.
+During the 1960 season, Webb and Knapp bought a 40% share in the project, only for the stock to drop from $17.50 to $6.25 a share.
 At one point, local merchants refused to accept checks that Freedomland had issued.
-By that August, Raynor and Wood had resigned from the park's operation, and Zeckendorf hired two men to replace them.
+By that August, Zeckendorf had hired two men to replace Raynor and Wood, who had resigned from the park.
 Zeckendorf also hired Art K. Moss, a marketing expert, who cut costs by decreasing the $150,000 weekly payroll by 20% and forbidding employees from collecting overtime.
 To raise money for the park, Zeckendorf proposed selling his leaseholds on three hotels in Midtown Manhattan (the Astor, Commodore, and Manhattan hotels) to the IRC.
-Webb and Knapp also considered developing a shopping center along Freedomland's periphery, and they started constructing the proposed motel during the 1960–1961 off-season.